scrapy-plugins/scrapy-zyte-api/README.rst

 The provider will make a request to Zyte API using the ``ZYTE_API_KEY`` and ``ZYTE_API_URL`` settings.
 It will ignore the transparent mode and parameter mapping settings.

+Note that the built-in ``scrapy_poet.page_input_providers.ItemProvider`` has a priority of 1000, so when you have page objects producing ``zyte_common_items.Product`` items you should use higher values for ``ZyteApiProvider`` if you want these items to come from these page objects, and lower values if you want them to come from Zyte API.

 .. _scrapy-poet provider: https://scrapy-poet.readthedocs.io/en/stable/providers.html